Anxiety Treatment and Research Clinic (ATRC)

 The ATRC is committed to providing learners from various health care disciplines with training in state-of-the-art assessment and treatment methods for anxiety disorders to develop the expertise of future health care professionals to address anxiety-related problems and increase the accessibility of treatment options.
 As such, psychology or psychiatry residents and other closely supervised trainees regularly provide assessments and treatments.

 We continually evaluate the treatments that we provide, so in the course of your treatment you may be asked to complete questionnaires or participate in other studies.
 Participation in any research study is completely voluntary.
 The Hamilton Integrated Research Ethics Board at St. Joseph’s Healthcare Hamilton and McMaster University has approved all studies conducted in our clinic.

 We carry a full line of books on anxiety disorders and related topics for professionals and self-help.
-You can purchase a book from the Outpatient Pharmacy located in the Main Lobby of St. Joseph's Healthcare Hamilton, Charlton Campus.
+You can purchase a book from our clinic's waiting room at the West 5th campus, or at the Outpatient Pharmacy located in the Main Lobby of St. Joseph's Healthcare Hamilton, Charlton Campus.
 You may also find them at the public library, order them online, or from your local bookstore.
 Please see the ATRC Bookstore section on this website for a list of available books for sale.

 The Anxiety Treatment and Research Clinic is located on Level 1 at St. Joseph's West 5th Campus.
 Click here to download a Map and Directions.

 The Clinic's Hours of Operation are: Monday to Friday, 9:00 a.m. to 5:00 p.m.

 Judy Odom, Patient Services Coordinator